This article may contain *affiliate links. Please see our affiliate disclosure for more details

 The Final Word

+Probably not.
 Mainly because it lacks any real high-ticket items that a lot of online entrepreneurs seem to gravitate to.
-But that makes the candy niche a huge opportunity for someone with realistic expectations on what type of income the niche can produce.
+But that makes the candy niche a huge opportunity for someone with realistic expectations of what type of income the niche can produce.